 Hrunalaug is quite small as you can see.
 Travelade/Nína.

 Driving to Hrunalaug was, to my surprise, a challenge.
 I found it on GoogleMaps and drove to the spot where it was supposed to be, according to the map.
 When I stepped out of the car, I was at the Secret Lagoon – which was not the pool I was looking for.

-The pool is tiny and didn’t look that nice for bathing.
-I decided not to take a dip and hiked a nearby mountain instead.
+The pool is rather small and didn't look very clean.
+The surrounding area wasn't that special either, so I decided not to take a dip and hiked a nearby mountain instead.

 I saw this newborn foal while I was hiking in the area.
 So pretty!
 Travelade/Nína.

 When I arrived at the parking lot, after the hike, there was a huge crowd of tourists walking towards the pool and several cars parked on the parking lot.
 The pool hardly holds more than two persons at a time so I guess they had to wait in a line to enter the pool.

 In my opinion, there are loads of natural geothermal pools that are much more worthy of a visit.
 This might be the only one in the area though, aside from the Secret Lagoon.
 The Secret Lagoon is a big geothermal pool that has facilities, showers and an entrance fee of about 25$.
 If you want to go ahead and book a trip to the Secret Lagoon, you can do it here .